Today's the Day - If you believe this, one day it could very well be.

 It is interesting to note that five people survived this terrible shipwreck and later, five people would die in Mel Fisher’s quest to find the Atocha.
 Two of the five people who died were his oldest son Dirk and his daughter-in-law Angel on 20th July 1975.

-Prior to the death of his son, Mel Fisher had located artefacts and some treasure from the Atocha but other treasure hunters were sceptical of his find.
+Prior to the death of his son, Mel Fisher had located artifacts and some treasure from the Atocha but other treasure hunters were sceptical of his find.
 He knew what he had found was from the Atocha but wanted to find something definitive, that nobody would question, which would prove what he believed.

 His son Dirk played a key role in this.
 A week before his death he located nine of the ship’s canons which put an end to all the speculation once and for all.